A large crowd walks the footsteps of those who marched 50 years ago

 “Our march is not yet finished.
 But we are getting closer,” Obama said Saturday, his words echoing into a crowd of thousands lined up in front of him.

-"If Selma taught us anything, it's that our work is never done," the President said near Edmund Pettus Bridge.
+“If Selma taught us anything, it’s that our work is never done,” the President said near Edmund Pettus Bridge, where the confrontation between authorities and marchers was captured in film and photographs that jolted the nation.

 The President said that what civil rights marchers did years ago “will reverberate through the ages.
 Not because the change they won was preordained; not because their victory was complete; but because they proved that nonviolent change is possible; that love and hope can conquer hate.”